GnisterDev/JavaFX-Calendar/readme.md

 Now open a new terminal window and cd back into the calendar folder using `cd ./calendar`.
 Now you can run `mvn javafx:run`.
 After a few seconds a window should appear on your screen.
 You can now explore the application freely.

+## How to run project in Eclipse Che

+To run this project in eclipse che follow the installation instructions [here](./Installation.md)

 ## Technical Information

 Java version: `21.0.1`